pdidev/pdi/pdi/docs/Yaml.md

 call PDI_init(yaml_tree)
 ```

-If one wants to store additional information unrelated to %PDI in the the same
+If one wants to store additional information unrelated to %PDI in the same
 file, it is possible to pass only the subtree to %PDI:
 ```yaml
 duration: 0.75